-Based on the available data, the success of POP guided PD stone therapy ranges between 37.5% to 100% (Table 1) as compared to success rate of ESWL which ranges between 59% and 76%[18].
-Only one study retrospectively compared single operator pancreatoscopy with traditional mother daughter technique showing no significant differences in success rate, although there was a trend towards better success with the catheter based system with complete clearance rate 73% vs 68%[19].
-Dorsal duct POP guided endotherapy via minor papilla access was attempted successfully in cases in which the duct immediately upstream of the major papilla was inaccessible[9,19].
+Based on the available data, the success of POP-guided PD stone therapy ranges between 37.5-100% (Table 1) as compared to the success rate of ESWL, which ranges between 59-76%[18].
+Only one study retrospectively compared single-operator pancreatoscopy with traditional mother daughter technique.
+This study showed no significant differences in success rate, although there was a trend towards better success with the catheter-based system, with a complete clearance rate of 68-73%[19].
+Dorsal duct POP-guided endotherapy via minor papilla access was successfully attempted in cases in which the duct immediately upstream of the major papilla was inaccessible[9,19].
 This can be performed in patients with pancreatic divisum or acquired obstruction of the ventral duct (pseudo-divisum) from strictures or stones.
-Brauer et al[20] reported 80% clinical success via minor papilla in 5 patients for painful pancreatolithiasis.
+Brauer et al[20] reported 80% clinical success via minor papilla in five patients with painful pancreatolithiasis.

 Most studies included patients who had failed conventional ERCP techniques[12,21,22] or ERCP with ESWL[9,14,19,23].
-Median reported PD stone size ranged from 5 mm[22] to 15 mm[9].
-Some studies[9,19] reported 23-h observation after index POP procedure or pancreatic sphincterotomy.
-Most studies reported placement of plastic PD stents for drainage after POP guided therapy, necessitating multiple procedures.
-Shin et al[24] placed a self-expanding fully covered metal stent for downstream PD stricture prior to successful POPs guided EHL lithotripsy of 1.1 cm large PD stone.
+Median reported PD stone size ranged from 5[22]-15 mm[9].
+Some studies[9,19] reported 23 h observation after index POP procedure or pancreatic sphincterotomy.
+Most studies reported the placement of plastic PD stents for drainage after POP-guided therapy, necessitating multiple procedures.
+Shin et al[24] placed a self-expanding fully covered metal stent for downstream PD stricture prior to successful POP-guided EHL lithotripsy of a 1.1 cm large PD stone.

 Parbhu et al[22] reported a 50% success rate in 20 patients using only balloon or basket sweeps due to better visualization with POP.
-Complete clearance in single procedure was reported in 100% patients by Maydeo et al[21] and 61% by Attwell et al[9].
-Majority of the patients required multiple procedures to achieve clinical success.
+Complete clearance in a single procedure was reported in 100% patients by Maydeo et al[21] and 61% by Attwell et al[9].
+The majority of patients required multiple procedures to achieve clinical success.

-Attwell et al[9] attained better technical success at complete clearance in patients who had stones in head/neck (92%) as compared to body/tail (67%).
+Attwell et al[9] attained better technical success of complete clearance in patients who had stones in the head/neck (92%) as compared to the body/tail (67%).
 The same study demonstrated better success for patients with single stone (87%) vs patients with multiple stones (69%).
-Factors predicting failure of therapy include multiple strictures, multiple stones, direct visualization failure.
+Factors predicting the failure of therapy include multiple strictures, multiple stones and direct visualization failure.

-POP was also reported to have an adjunctive intraoperative role with POP guided EHL during lateral pancreatojejunostomy having shown reduced rate of subsequent hospitalization and surgeries[25].
+POP was also reported to have an adjunctive intraoperative role with POP-guided EHL during lateral pancreatojejunostomy, having shown reduced rates of subsequent hospitalization and surgeries[25].

-Risk of side effects ranges between 0% and 29% (Table 1), without any reported mortalities.
-Broad-spectrum antibiotic prophylaxis was used before POP[9,19] although no clear study till date has evaluated its benefit.
-Side effects include post procedure pain and pancreatitis, which was mild in most of the patients using Cotton criteria.
+The risk of side effects ranges between 0-29% (Table 1), without any reported mortalities.
+Broad-spectrum antibiotic prophylaxis was used before POP[9,19], although no clear study to date has evaluated its benefit.
+Side effects include post-procedure pain and pancreatitis, which was mild in most of the patients using the Cotton criteria.
 A single study reported perforation with guidewire[13], which was managed conservatively.
-There is a risk of ductal wall injury if the high energy produced is directed towards it[26] although none was reported in the studies evaluated.
+There is a risk of ductal wall injury if the high energy produced is directed towards it[26], although none were reported in the evaluated studies.
 Two studies with more than 25% risk of side effects[9,23] had combined use of ESWL and LL/EHL, likely related to patients having more complex stone disease.
-In the study by Ito et al[23] POP guided EHL was used as a rescue therapy in patients who had failed ESWL.
+In the study by Ito et al[23], POP-guided EHL was used as a rescue therapy in patients who failed ESWL.

-The overall safety profile is similar as compared to ESWL, which has only one reported mortality so far along with few rare complications including splenic rupture, bowel perforation and liver trauma[18].
+The overall safety profile is similar as compared to ESWL, which so far has only one reported mortality, along with a few rare complications that include splenic rupture, bowel perforation and liver trauma[18].